paramify/evidence-fetchers/docs/archive/old_system_documentation.md

 - **Paramify Integration Improvements:**
   - Uploads are now granular (per-script) and include detailed, reproducible instructions.
-  - Existing Evidence Objects are reused; metadata is only set on creation.
+  - Existing Evidence Sets are reused; metadata is only set on creation.
   - Batch uploader and main runner updated to support new evidence model.

 - **Documentation:**